codemillmatt/Rx-Cure/Presentation/CureWhatAilsYou.md

 # Agenda

 * What is Reactive Programming & Rx
-* IObservables & Data Streams
+* Observables & Data Streams
 * Thinking Reactive

-^ Just an intro to Rx won't get in-depth, just show why it's cool ^ Examples will be .Net bases
+^ Just an intro to Rx won't get in-depth, just show why it's cool Examples will be .Net based

 ---